WebAssembly/threads/proposals/threads/Overview.md

            0x01 n:u32 m:u32    => {min n, max m, notshared}
            0x11 n:u32 m:u32    => {min n, max m, shared}
 ```

+Note that shared linear memory without an explicit maximum size is not
+permitted.
+This allows the embedder to reserve enough virtual memory for the
+maximum size so the base address of the linear memory does not have to change.
+Modifying the base address would require suspending all threads, which is
+burdensome.

 The [instruction syntax][] is modified as follows: